Our Board of Directors

 In addition to the Board of Directors, ARC Foundation also benefits from the support and guidance from the following Board Advisors.

-Mark Prior, ADVISOR (HE/HIM)
+Mark Prior, Advisor (he/him)

 Mark is an entrepreneur who started his career by co-founding a software company.
 He has since served as a public company CEO and media executive and also served on the board of directors, and as an Interim CEO, of the Palm Springs Art Museum.
 He has also been a regular volunteer instructor in the prison system.
 Mark is active in the communities in which he has lived, serving on numerous non-profit and business boards, and has lived in multiple cities across Canada, now calling Montreal home.
 Mark was one of the founding board members of ARC Foundation, and has proudly continued to serve the organization as an Advisor since 2023.

-DOUGLAS R. STOLLERY, CM, KC, LLD (Hon), ADVISOR (HE/HIM)
+Douglas R. Stollery, CM, KC, LLD (Hon), Advisor (he/him)

-Doug currently serves as President of the Stollery Charitable Foundation and a director of CARE Canada.
-He has recently completed his term as Chancellor, Chair of the Senate, and member of the Board of Governors of the University of Alberta.
-In the past, he has served as President of the Alberta Branch of the Canadian Bar Association, Chancellor of St. Stephen’s College, and as a director of a number of non-profit organizations including the Stephen Lewis Foundation and Grant MacEwan College.
+Doug currently serves as President of the Stollery Charitable Foundation and as counsel to a law firm in Edmonton.
+In the past, he has served as Chancellor of the University of Alberta, President of the Alberta Branch of the Canadian Bar Association, Chancellor of St. Stephen’s College, and as a director of a number of non-profit organizations including the Stephen Lewis Foundation, CARE Canada, and Grant MacEwan College.
+He is the Executive Producer of Pride vs. Prejudice: The Delwin Vriend Story, a documentary about the struggles to achieve legal protection against discrimination on the basis of sexual orientation.

 Dee Dee is an Executive Director, Development and Leadership Coach, at the University of British Columbia.
 With over 20 years’ experience in the social profit and private sectors, including extensive experience in fundraising, she has been recognized for strong business and donor relationships.
 As a certified leadership coach, Dee Dee has worked with leaders on strategic thinking, performance optimization, personal development, and work life harmony.
 A third generation Chinese Canadian, her community involvement has included being in service to the Saint James Music Academy, The Minerva Foundation for BC Women, and the SFU Mentors in Business Program.
 Dee Dee holds a Bachelor of Arts from the University of British Columbia and a Master of Business Administration from Simon Fraser University.
 She is an accredited executive coach with the International Coach Federation.